Valle Vista Mall

 Valle Vista Mall is a regional shopping mall located in Harlingen, Texas, off Interstate 2 (Expressway 83) at the intersection of Dixieland Road and Tyler Avenue.
 It has 651000 sqft of gross leasable area.
 It is anchored by Big Lots, Dillard's, Gold's Gym, J. C. Penney, Urban Air, and Rack Room Shoes with one vacant anchor last occupied by Sears.

+On December 21, 2008 it was announced that Mervyn's would be closing as a part of a plan to close 62 stores nationwide.

+On March 2009 it was announced that Circuit City would be closing as a part of a plan.

 In 2017 Forever 21 closed its location for good, On October 15, 2018, it was announced that Sears would be closing as part of a plan to close 142 stores nationwide., in 2019 Urban Air Trampoline Park replaced the former Forever 21.
+Sadly the mall has gone viral in recent years for its "void", an area of the mall with no tenants.

+On September 14, 2023 businesses at Valle Vista Mall in Harlingen were left in the dark after a power outage was reported.